The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Related Works

 \section{Related Works}

-\paragraph{Benchmarking Spatial Reasoning} Many benchmarks have been proposed to evaluate spatial reasoning in VLMs, including synthetic datasets designed to test compositional relations and naturalistic benchmarks derived from real images and human annotations~\citep{kamath2023s,Chen_2024_CVPR,gholami2025spatial,ma20253dsrbench}.
+\myparagraph{Benchmarking Spatial Reasoning} Many benchmarks have been proposed to evaluate spatial reasoning in VLMs, including synthetic datasets designed to test compositional relations and naturalistic benchmarks derived from real images and human annotations~\citep{kamath2023s,Chen_2024_CVPR,gholami2025spatial,ma20253dsrbench}.
 These benchmarks have revealed that spatial reasoning remains challenging for current VLMs, particularly as relational complexity increases or when reasoning must generalize beyond object-centric cues.
-Instead of measuring performances, we perform a mechanistic analysis of spatial reasoning tasks, aiming to identify and improve the internal model mechanisms responsible for solving them.

-\paragraph{Understanding Inner Working of VLMs} A growing body of work has investigated the internal workings of VLMs, examining cross-modal attention patterns, token alignment, representational geometry, and information flow between vision encoders and LM backbones~\cite{nikankin2025same,qin2025vision,assouel2025visual,jiang2025vision,neo2025interpreting, jiang2024interpreting, Kaduri_2025_CVPR, shaham2024multimodal, cohen2026performancegapentityknowledge}.
+\myparagraph{Understanding Inner Working of VLMs} A growing body of work has investigated the internal workings of VLMs, examining cross-modal attention patterns, token alignment, representational geometry, and information flow between vision encoders and LM backbones~\citep{nikankin2025same,qin2025vision,assouel2025visual,jiang2025vision,neo2025interpreting, jiang2024interpreting, Kaduri_2025_CVPR, shaham2024multimodal, cohen2026performancegapentityknowledge}.
 These studies have provided valuable insights into how visual and textual information is integrated and how multimodal representations emerge.
 Our work builds on this line of research by focusing specifically on the mechanisms underlying spatial association and reasoning.